csu-cs/csci-235/docs/style-guide.md

     cin >> email; // [!code error]
     ```

--   Instead create and use helper functions that incorporate the common
+-   Instead, create and use helper functions that incorporate the common
     functionality:

     ```cpp